rabbitmq/rabbitmq-website/site/streams.md

 ### <a id="replica-management" class="anchor" href="#replica-management">Managing Replicas</a> (Stream Replicas)

-Replicas of a stream queue are explicitly managed by the operator.
-When a new node is added to the cluster, it will host no stream queue replicas unless the operator explicitly adds it to a replica set of a stream queue.
+Replicas of a stream are explicitly managed by the operator.
+When a new node is added to the cluster, it will host no stream replicas unless the operator explicitly adds it to a replica set of a stream.

-When a node has to be decommissioned (permanently removed from the cluster), it must be explicitly removed from the replica list of all stream queues it currently hosts replicas for.
+When a node has to be decommissioned (permanently removed from the cluster), it must be explicitly removed from the replica list of all streams it currently hosts replicas for.

 Two [CLI commands](/cli.html) are provided to perform the above operations, `rabbitmq-streams add_member` and `rabbitmq-streams delete_member`:

 <pre class="lang-bash">
-rabbitmq-streams add_replica [-p &lt;vhost&gt;] &lt;queue-name&gt; &lt;node&gt;
+rabbitmq-streams add_replica [-p &lt;vhost&gt;] &lt;stream-name&gt; &lt;node&gt;
 </pre>

 <pre class="lang-bash">
-rabbitmq-streams delete_replica [-p &lt;vhost&gt;] &lt;queue-name&gt; &lt;node&gt;
+rabbitmq-streams delete_replica [-p &lt;vhost&gt;] &lt;stream-name&gt; &lt;node&gt;
 </pre>

 To successfully add and remove replicas the stream coordinator must be